semaver/core-stack/packages/reflector/README.md

 // Returns all class members from the member selector const members: ClassMember[] = memberSelector.all<ClassMember>();

-// Returns the first class member from the member selector const firstFoundMember: ClassMember = memberSelector.first<ClassMember>();
+// Returns the first class member from the filtered collection, or `undefined` if no members matched (callers must null-check) const firstFoundMember: ClassMember | undefined = memberSelector.first<ClassMember>();
 ```

 ### Additional Query API for Annotation Decorators